-198. That is, a corporation has chosen to organize its production across markets, by contract, rather than organizing within the firm, as by undertaking to manufacturing the supplies within the firm.
-If the firm had chosen to organize within the firm, then the fiduciary obligations of the managers would run, in part, to the "supplier" element within the firm.
-Should the decision to organize across markets, contractually, lead to legal differences in regard to managers' fiduciary obligations?
-If the answer to the question is "no," then other constituency statutes should be interpreted to require managers to consider those constituencies.
-Published by University of Missouri School of Law Scholarship Repository, 1994 suppliers and customers have a claim against directors for not adequately considering the effect of the transaction on them.
-Recall the hypothetical situation of ABC Corp. considering a move of its manufacturing facility to the maquiladora zone of Mexico, in order to reduce labor and environmental protection costs.
-199 It was noted above that U.S. workers would be damaged, whereas workers in Mexico would benefit; the impact on suppliers and customers is less certain.
+But, even those firms that are uniquely dependent on a particular corporation inevitably face the risk that the corporation may fail, and they may lose their customer or their source of supply.
+Surely, the other constituency statute cannot reasonably mean that, should a board's exercise of business judgment be erroneous, so that the corporation fails, these uniquely dependent suppliers and customers have a claim against directors for not adequately considering the effect of the transaction on them.
+Recall the hypothetical situation of ABC Corp. considering a move of its manufacturing facility to the maquiladora zone of Mexico, in order to reduce labor and environmental protection costs.199 It was noted above that U.S. workers would be damaged, whereas workers in Mexico would benefit; the impact on suppliers and customers is less certain.
 Suppliers of unique inputs may continue to sell to ABC, albeit at a slightly higher price because of transportation costs, or the supplier may lose out to other suppliers closer to the new location.
 Customers may in fact benefit, because ABC's lower production costs may permit ABC to sell the product more cheaply, in spite of higher transportation costs.
-(Of course.
-ABC could continue to charge the same price and reap a fatter profit margin-at least until another producer of ABC's product emerged to compete.)
+(Of course, ABC could continue to charge the same price and reap a fatter profit margin-at least until another producer of ABC's product emerged to compete.)
 How is a court to evaluate the directors' decision to move, or not to move, under these circumstances?
 Under traditional analyses, the court would apply the business judgment rule, and exonerate the directors.
-The addition of other constituencies expands the protection of the business judgment rule, rendering the directors' decision virtually impregnable to challenge.